h2oai/h2o-3/h2o-docs/src/product/checkpointing-models.rst

 Options 1 and 3 should result in a good model.
 Of course, grid search can be used with checkpoint restarts to scan a broad range of good continuation models.

-**Note**: The following parameters cannot be modified during checkpointing
+**Note**: The following parameters cannot be modified during checkpointing:

 - activation
 - autoencoder